 In the nineteenth century, a group of linguists created the International Phonetic Alphabet (IPA).
-The main idea of IPA is that each pronounced sound should be represented as one phonetic symbol.
+In IPA, each pronounced sound is represented as one phonetic symbol.
 The official IPA chart contains:

-Some sites, such as ipachart.com or yorku.ca, offer interactive IPA charts online where you can listen to each and every IPA sound.
-But I don't think you will want to learn them all.
-It is easier to learn phonetic symbols as part of the words of the language you learn.
+Some sites, such as ipachart.com or yorku.ca, offer interactive online IPA charts where you can listen to each and every IPA sound.
+You probably won't want to learn them all though - it is easier to learn phonetic symbols as part of the words of the language you learn.
 If you learn English, for example, listen to English words while looking at their phonetic transcription and pronounce them at the same time.
 Your brain will link English phonetic symbols with English sounds.
 Eventually, you will be able to read English words correctly when you see their phonetic transcription.

 IPA phonetic charts with word examples are available for the following languages: